wrenchpilot/apache-php82-oci8/README.md

-# GT Apache PHP 8.2 with OCI8
+# Apache PHP 8.2 with OCI8

 This project provides a Dockerized environment for running PHP 8.2 with Apache and the Oracle OCI8 extension.